Questions and Answers

 What if I want to make them smaller (or larger)?

 Go for it.
 You can make them any size, shape, etc. that your heart desires.
-The only two things you need to remember are to keep the 1/2 to 3/4 inch thickness, and keep an eye on your baking time the first time you try it.
+The only two things you need to remember are to keep the dough 3/4-1” inch thick, and keep an eye on your baking time the first time you try it.
 These are very versatile; experiment to your heart’s content.

 This makes a lot of scones.
 Can I freeze the dough?

 Yes, absolutely.
-We have in-depth instructions on our directions page.
+We have in-depth instructions on our Mix instructions page.

 Can I make only half the bag?

 No, you really can’t.
-Because each of these bags is hand-packed, it is a “layered” mix—with each ingredient added separately to the bag.
+Because each of our mixes is hand-packed one ingredient at a time, it is a “layered” mix.
 You would have to blend the entire bag of mix to ensure that all components are distributed evenly—and then measure out half, and so on.
 This is why we strongly advise you to make up the entire bag of mix, and freeze the dough as individual ready-to-bake scones.
 You only dirty the bowl once, and can bake as many or few as needed, when needed.
-See the detailed directions on our directions page.
+See the detailed directions on our Mix Instructions page.

 Do any of Victorian House Scones mixes contain either nuts or dairy products?

-You will be adding both the butter and the buttermilk to the mix, so you have control over the dairy products in your scones.
-The Butter Brickle mix contains Heath Bits ‘o Brickle, which is made by Hersheys’ foods.
-It contains almonds, and also carries a warning that it was manufactured in a plant which processes peanuts.
+Our Butter Brickle mix is the only mix that has both in the mix itself.
+It includes Heath Bits ‘o Brickle, manufactured by Hersheys’ foods.
+The brickle is made from butter as well almonds, and carries an allergen warning that it was manufactured in a plant which processes peanuts.
 If this is a concern, please avoid this flavor.

 Can I substitute for butter?